prajwal-suresh13/image_colorization/README.md

 ![](images/cycle_loss.png)

 Along with cycle consistency loss, perceptual loss is also added while training the model.
-Perceptual loss functions are used when comparing two different images that look similar, like the same photo but shifted by one pixel.
+Perceptual loss functions are used when comparing two different images that look similar.
 The function is used to compare high level differences, like content and style discrepancies, between images.

 ![](images/perceptualloss.png)